 - 5-7 years – more complex problem solving, more complex fantasies and wanting to experience riskier scenarios

-- 7-11 years – increased memory, can develop plans to meet goals, starts to trace problems back to it’s origins
+- 7-11 years – increased memory, can develop plans to meet goals, start to trace problems back to its origins

 - 11-15 years – this is where it gets scary

 Somewhere in the 11-15 year mark (it differs per kid of course), something flips.
 It is like there is a single connection that changes things, and as soon as it is made, nothing is ever the same again.
 It is the idea of the ideal.
 The concept that there is a “perfect”.
 A perfect day, a perfect painting, a perfect friend, and yes, a perfect family.
 And guess what.
 You aren’t the perfect family.
 And now they know.
 And this is where some of them snap, they believe there is a perfect family out there, and they are stuck in a “flawed” one.
 And they are pissed, and the only thing that could make it more catastrophic: if no one acknowledges it.
 This is where we lose them.

 They start to understand that there is a perfect dad, a perfect mom, a perfect Christian.
 Even if none of these things exists, there is a theoretical possibility, and we will fail to match it.
 So, what do we do?
 Sadly, most of us put up our shiny walls, we hide.
 We hide the dirt, the flaws, the problems, we sweep it under the rug, we tell them “don’t go in there”, “don’t talk about that”.
 We think “if they don’t see it, they won’t know it’s there”.
 Too bad, they already know you’re not perfect.